Image of person with acid reflux disease

 - GERD flare-ups

-Anxiety and cortisol activates the fight-or-flight response.
+Anxiety activates the fight-or-flight response.
 When this happens, the body diverts energy away from digestion and toward survival mode.
 That shift can create discomfort almost instantly.

 Research from Harvard Health shows that the gut and brain talk to each other all the time.
 They do this through the vagus nerve.
 Scientists call this the “gut-brain connection.”